ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

 Definitions
 -----------------------------------------

-For the purpose of this Article I:
+For the purpose of this Article XI:

 1.      "agent" means any person who is or was a Director, officer, employee, committee member or other agent of the Corporation; or is or was serving at the request of the Corporation as a Director, officer, employee or other agent of another foreign or domestic Corporation, partnership, joint venture, trust or other enterprise; or was a Director, officer, employee or other agent of a foreign or domestic Corporation that was a predecessor Corporation of the Corporation or of another enterprise at the request of the predecessor Corporation.

 2.	"proceeding" means any threatened, pending or completed action or proceeding, whether civil, criminal, administrative or investigative; and

 3. 	"expenses" includes, without limitation, all attorneys' fees, costs and any other expenses incurred in the defense of any claims or proceedings against an agent by reason of his or her position or relationship as agent and all attorneys' fees, costs and other expenses incurred in establishing a right to indemnification under this Article XI.

 Successful Defense by Agent